steveohara/enocean4j/readme.md

 When we've worked with the library a bit more, we will fix these issues.

 ## Acknowledgements
-Thanks to Dario Bonino and Andrea Biasi for all of their work on the original library.
+Thanks to Dario Bonino and Andrea Biasi for all of their work on the original library at [e-lite](https://elite.polito.it/).